mintedreward/heartmail/README.md

 ## License

 OpenSPV is open to the SBWC and closed to outsiders.
 Each commit is re-licensed under the OpenBSV license after one year.
 The license includes both the code and the protocol specifications.
 Please see the LICENSE file for the full text of the license.

-## Software stack

-This software stack is designed to bring the UI to every platform while running on scalable cloud infrastructure.
-When paired with scalable algorithms, this architecture scales to billions of users per node.

-- Javascript / node.js: Javascript is the only language that runs on every platform and is the only candidate for the reference implementation of every protocol.
-Furthermore, because all slow components are either already implemented in C++ or can be in the form of a node.js module, there is no advantage in using any other programming language.
-- next.js: A popular framework for creating the web front-end.
-- React Native: A popular framework for creating the mobile front-end.
-- Docker: The standard container tool.
-- Kubernetes: The standard container management tool.
-- Cassandra: The standard distributed database.

 ## OpenSPV vs. Proprietary Software